Class IIIb Lasers vs. Class IV Lasers

 The above criticism is directed towards the gross generalisations of vendors of Class 4 lasers, not necessarily against Class 4 laser per se.
 These lasers in themselves have advantages and limitations and future research will hopefully pinpoint them.

-Our last example can be found on the Erchonia web page.
+Our last example can be found on the chiropractic laser web page.
 A video demonstrates how a frozen shoulder is “fixed” within seconds, using a 10 mW diode laser with expanded beam of red light.
 Not only that the power density of the beam is very low, the optical penetration through skin is also low and the dose in J/cm2 is homeopathic.
 But even worse: the therapy is performed through the clothes!
 So in fact, practically no photons reach the skin over the target area and certainly no photons ever meet the target.
 Whatever the “magic trick” is, it is not performed by the laser.
-The Erchonia Company should contact James Randi and claim his 1 million USD prize.
+The chiropractic laser Company should contact James Randi and claim his 1 million USD prize.
 It´s magic!

 Laser therapy has been working against the wind for decades.
 A major reason for the first rise and fall of laser therapy was the laser hype in the 80ies, when HeNe lasers in the <1 mW range were marketed.
 Slowly the positive clinical effects seen have been confirmed in high quality research and the therapy is gaining scientific credibility.
 It now appears that another hype is hitting the United States and it could very well send laser therapy back to the backyards of the medical clinics, once again.
 We urge manufacturers and salesmen to stick to physical facts and scientifically proven claims.
 This is good enough for selling the medicine of the future.
 And to remain on the market even in that future.